Williams Tower: Features

 Williams Tower showing the word "TEXANS" using its office lights, the night before a Houston Texans game.

-There are six elevators that take tenants to the 51st floor, where they can transfer to other elevators to get to the 49th through 64th floor of the building.
+Six elevators take tenants to the 51st floor, where they can transfer to other elevators to get to the 49th through 64th floor of the building.
 There is no public observation deck.

 During the nighttime hours, the building is defined by a 7,000 watt beacon that sweeps across the sky and can be seen up to 40 miles (65 km) away on a clear night.
 Topped by such a beacon, the tower hearkens back to the Palmolive Building in Chicago, Illinois.
 The building, along with its beacon, is a Houston landmark that identifies the Uptown Houston district.

 The building is connected to a 10 level, 3,208 car parking garage by a sky bridge.
 The bridge also connects the building to retail outlets, like The Galleria, and two Federal Aviation Administration-licensed helipads.

 In a grass field adjacent to the Williams Tower is the Gerald D. Hines Waterwall Park.
 Formerly privately owned in common with the tower, the waterwall and park has been owned by the Uptown Houston Tax Increment Reinvestment Zone, a non-profit local government corporation since 2008.